SkylineCommunications/dataminer-docs/develop/TOOLS/TOONuGet/NuGet_Naming_Conventions.md

 # NuGet naming conventions

-TODO: Text about these are rules for public stuff, but would be good practice to do it for internal NuGets as well.
-Less work in the future when needing to go public.
+> [!IMPORTANT]
+> This section might include some information that is only applicable to Skyline employees and/or links that are only accessible to Skyline employees.

+Below rules are mainly focused for NuGets that are published to nuget.org.
+It is adviced to use the same rules for internal NuGets as well as that would make it easy transferable to nuget.org when necessary.

 ## Mandatory rules

 - NuGet must have a name that starts with 'Skyline.DataMiner'.
 - NuGet must include a license file when published to nuget.org
 - NuGet must be signed otherwise this will be blocked by nuget.org
+    - When creating the NuGet via [SLC SE Repository Manager](xref:TOOSLCSERepositoryManager), the pipeline will take care of the signing and publishing.
 - [Mandatory metadata](#mandatory-metadata)

 <br/>